-However, that is a significant restriction, especially when trying to create content that will get resonate with today's audiences...more on that later in the post
+However, that is a significant restriction, especially when trying to create content that will resonate with today's social media savvy audiences...more on that later in the post.

-Another caveat: Ralph Lauren's upper management wanted me to write humor in my own style and 'voice', but wondered if I could draw the celebrity caricatures in the style of the late, great caricaturist, Al Hirschfeld.
-He is widely considered to be the greatest caricaturist of all time, and his flowing lines were mesmerizing.
+Another caveat: Ralph Lauren's upper management wanted me to write humor in my own style and 'voice', but wondered if I could aim my celebrity caricatures in a direction toward the style of the late, great caricaturist, Al Hirschfeld.
+(Al is widely considered to be the greatest caricaturist of all time, and his flowing ink lines were mesmerizing.
 During his heyday, he was fixture in NYC and was known for drawing celebrities - hence the tie-in to the NYC Polo Bar.)

 There are challenges in trying to emulate someone else's work, especially that of a legend.
-For one thing, it is difficult to nail such a well-practiced and distinctive style.
-Then there's the issue of drawing in another person's style while getting good likenesses of the aforementioned famous.
+For one thing, it is difficult to nail such a distinctive, well-honed (and frankly, brilliant) style.
+Then there's the issue of drawing in another person's style while also getting good likenesses of the aforementioned celebrities.
 Every caricaturist's method of finding the "right" likeness is different, and I had to combine his drawing style with my own sensibilities about how to depict a person, and what to exaggerate.
-Of course such a challenge can be fun, and this proved to be.
+Of course such a challenge can be fun, and this proved to be true.

 Here's the process outline for the first cartoon, which was a test, or proof of concept for RL - to see if we could make this "work":

 Step 1: I sat in the comfy "writing chair" in my studio and brainstormed a bit.
 (I find that for me, writing is best suited to the quiet of the morning, before activities of the day march forth, including client calls/emails.)
 After noting some seeds of ideas, I wrote out around ten concepts on a notepad.
-These were all done with some seed of humor present, but the specifics were very rough.
+These were all done with some piece of humor present, but the specifics were very rough.

 Surprisingly, they liked all four ideas, (that does not usually happen, at least for relevance reasons), and they approved starting the artwork on two immediately.

-Step 3: I started with a sketched concept featuring Elvis and Marilyn Monroe...
+Step 3: I began the first art with a sketched concept featuring Elvis and Marilyn Monroe...